-- ConvertKit - This is another popular email marketing service provider to consider using.
+- ConvertKit – Yet another popular email marketing service provider to consider using.
 ConvertKit is very popular amongst bloggers and marketers.
-You can try it for free, but it can be quite expensive if you're only starting out.
+You can try it for free, however, it can be quite expensive for new users looking to grow without spending a fortune.

 - Thrive Leads – The most powerful list building plugin for WordPress, period!
-It comes with powerful conversion optimization tools, predesigned forms, reporting tools, and more.
+It comes with powerful conversion optimization tools, predesigned email signup forms, reporting tools, and more.
 I’ve used Thrive Leads now since 2016 to help grow my list, and could not be happier.

-- Thrive Architect – Thrive Architect is one of the best front-end, visual landing page building tools for WordPress.
-It comes with a host of predesigned page templates to work with.
+- Thrive Architect – Thrive Architect is easily one of the best front-end, visual landing page building tools for WordPress.
+It comes with a bag full of predesigned page templates that you can work with.
 You can also create your landing pages from complete scratch.
 Everything from sale pages, lead pages, podcast signup page, product download page, can be created with Thrive Architect.
 Check out my review here.

-- Elementor – Elementor is yet another popular visual page builder plugin for WordPress.
+- Elementor – Elementor is the most popular visual page builder plugin for WordPress.
 It comes with similar features found in Thrive Architect, but also offers a lot more.
-The great thing about Elementor is that there is a free version you can use too.
+The great thing about Elementor is that there is a free version you can try out first.

 - Crazy Egg – Crazy Egg is a free website user click and scroll heat map tool for measuring website interaction and engagement.
 You can also use it to create simple AB split tests for your landing pages.

-- HotJar – Like Crazy Egg with extra analytical options.
+- HotJar – Like Crazy Egg with a few extra analytical options and reporting features.
 You can use HotJar to test your conversion funnels, web forms, and more.

 - Thrive Optimize (For Thrive Architect) – This is an add-on plugin for Thrive Architect.
-This powerful extension tool will give you the power to create copies of your landing pages designed with Thrive Architect.
+This powerful extension will give you the tools to create copies of your landing pages designed with Thrive Architect.
 You can then add variants and test them against each other.
 With the information you collect from both landing pages, you’ll be able to see which page offers the best conversion rates.
 Check out my review of Thrive Optimize here.

 - WordFence – Are you worried about the security of your blog?
-About a year ago, one of my sites got infected with Malware.
+You should be.
+A few years ago, one of my sites got infected with Malware.
 I have no idea how.
 Thankfully, I had taken out a year’s worth of WordFence Premium subscription shortly before this happened.
 Usually, I don’t even bother.
 If you want complete peace of mind when it comes to your blog, I recommend checking out WordFence.
 The free version comes with a lot of useful security features and custom settings too.
 If you don’t wish to use a security plugin, I recommend getting some kind of premium backup, or change your host to something like Kinsta.

 - PayPal – The original and best online payment processing service provider.
 Yep, the fees might suck a bit, but who doesn’t trust PayPal?
 They’ve been in the game for donkey’s years.

 - WooCommerce – Ultimately this is the best, most powerful and complete online store and checkout plugin for WordPress.
 If you’re a first-time user, you might find setting WooCommerce up a little daunting.
-But, there’s plenty of free tutorials on YouTube to show you how.
+But, once again. there’s plenty of free tutorials on YouTube to show you how to get set up.

 - Thrive Ultimatum – If you sell products via your blog, Thrive Ultimatum is the best scarcity marketing plugin for WordPress.
-You can promote your latest discounts, deals, and offers using time-sensitive marketing.
-Another fantastic conversion tool from the Thrive team.
+You can use it to promote your latest discounts, deals, and offers using time-sensitive marketing.
 Thrive Ultimatum comes complete with analytics, campaign management tools, templates, and more.

 - Payhip – Selling digital downloads has never been easier now that Payhip is in town.
 I signed up for Payhip a few years back and it has been one of the best decisions I’ve ever made for my blogging business.
 If you’re planning on selling an eBook, software, or memberships, Payhip has got you covered.

-- Pretty Links – Easily the most popular affiliate link cloaking and tracking plugins available for WordPress.
-There is a free and premium version.
-Pretty links let you set redirect types and create nofollow/noindex link.
+- Pretty Links – Easily the most popular affiliate link cloaking and tracking plugin available for WordPress.
+There is a free and premium version of this one.
+Pretty links lets you set redirect types and create nofollow/noindex link.
 You can also get acess to click reports, conversion rates, and more.